PART 31: PAST MEETS FUTURE

 “Not that you’ll understand most of it,” Carrie added under her breath.
-Tim heard her remark.
+Still, she was loud enough that Tim heard her remark.
 And, based on his understanding of things to this point, he was inclined to agree.

 Chartreuse peered closely at the black box on Frank’s lab table, even as he began to explain something about coins.
 “You know,” she piped up when he paused.
 “I kinda thought a time machine would be, like, bigger.
 Aren’t you supposed to be able to ride in them?”

 Frank nodded.
 “Exactly.
-We can rig the month and day internally, as well as set the time now thanks to some new integrated circuits of Luci’s.
+We can rig the month and day internally, even set the time now thanks to some new integrated circuits of Luci’s.
 There IS random variance, but so far we’ve only been more than a day off target once or twice.”